dbkegley/connect-shiny-assistant/README.md

 - Only supports Shiny for Python, don't try to run R.
 - Modifications to the requirements.txt wont be reflected during local editing
   - The dependencies of the shiny app being edited must also be installed in _this apps_ runtime environment
-- All sub-processes run on `localhost:8989` via the following command: `shiny run -r --port 8989 ./app.py`
+- All sub-processes run on `localhost:8989` via the following command: `shiny run -r --host 0.0.0.0 --port 8989 ./app.py`
+  - This means that your browser must be able to reach `$CONNECT_HOST:8989` on `localhost:8989` in order for the iframe to load.
 - You must convince the LLM to print the source code in order to open the editor iframe